EightFold24/pwa-training/02-JavaScript/05-async/03-promise-chaining/README.md

 # Promises chaining

-Let's return to the problem mentioned in the chapter <info:callbacks>: we have a sequence of asynchronous tasks to be done one after another.
+Let's return to the problem mentioned in the chapter [callbacks](../01-callbacks) we have a sequence of asynchronous tasks to be done one after another.
 For instance, loading scripts.
 How can we code it well?

 Promises provide a couple of recipes to do that.